-The Israel-Iran Conflict and Bible Prophecy
+The U.S.-Israel-Iran Conflict and Bible Prophecy

-Surprise attacks on Iran by Israel and the United States have created more fear and unrest in the Middle East.
+The latest round of attacks on Iran by Israel and the United States have created more fear and unrest in the Middle East.
 Is the stage being set for the fulfillment of Bible prophecy?

-A major question now is whether Iran’s lack of preparedness and weakened position will lead to a shift in the balance of power in the Middle East.
-Furthermore, is the international community now beginning to view Israel more as an aggressor than a victor?
+As Iran has been hit again—and even harder—a major question now is whether Iran’s weakened position will lead to a shift in the balance of power in the Middle East.
+Furthermore, is the international community now beginning to view Israel and the United States more as aggressors than victors?

 Both of these outcomes may play into Bible prophecy.